yutaro21jp/sovereign-university-data/courses/btc101/en.md

 ### The characteristics of money

 Gold ideally meets the criteria of an efficient currency: its natural rarity makes it valuable, while its chemical properties ensure it does not erode over time.
-These features have made gold a great store of value, but not a common currency, because this form of money is not easily divisible or transportable over long distances.
+These features have made gold a great **store of value**, but not a common currency, because this form of money is not easily divisible or transportable over long distances.
 In a globalized and digital world, gold struggles to keep pace and requires a central entity to make it divisible and easily exchangeable (i.e. through minted coins).

 On the opposite, state fiduciary currencies (fiat) are easily usable, but are constantly devalued by the entities that control them (kings, central banks, emperors, dictators).